katehayes/dQALY/README.md

 <img src="man/figures/README-discounting-1.png" width="100%" />

-## Using the dQALY package to value outputs of an infectious disease model
+## Worked example: using the dQALY package to value outputs of an infectious disease model

+Imagine that we had built an infectious disease model, simulating CPE infections among hospital inpatients & the deaths resulting from those infections.
+Imagine that because of data availability, the model population does not have sex/age structure.
+We want to produce an estimate of the number of QALYs that would be lost on the death of an average hospital inpatient - this single value will be applied to all deaths.

+We’ll use this example to demonstrate why one might use several of the features of the `calculate_dQALY` function - specifically, the features that enable the estimation of QALY losses for user-supplied cohorts and groups.

 ``` r